AuguestGao/temp_monitor/README.md

 ### Temperature Monitoring System — Project Document

 #### Overview
-A system to capture room temperature readings via an Arduino temperature sensor, transmit them to a Python/Flask server over UART (USB serial), persist the data to CSV files, and visualize it in a React + TypeScript web app with date range and room filters.
+A system to capture temperature readings via an Arduino temperature sensor, transmit them to a Python/Flask server over UART (USB serial), persist the data to CSV files, and visualize it in a React + TypeScript web app with date range filters.

 #### Goals
 - Collect temperature in Celsius from Arduino-connected sensors.
 - Send readings to backend over USB serial (UART).
-- Persist readings reliably in CSV with timestamps and room identification.
+- Persist readings reliably in CSV with timestamps.
 - Provide APIs to ingest and retrieve readings.
-- Visualize and filter readings by date range and room in a web UI.
+- Visualize and filter readings by date range in a web UI.

 ---